your initial thoughts of Street Fighter V were when the game was first

 earn Fight Money via specific challenges.
 (P.S.
 It's a shame that Missions took so long

 to come out, because that extra Fight Money earlier on would've been nice.)
-Sadly, Extra Battle, another special mode advertised for the
+Even

 special in-game bosses (pictured above) and will earn players various rewards